MicrosoftDocs/memdocs/sccm/core/clients/manage/remote-control/remotely-administer-a-windows-client-computer.md

 - *Site Server Name* - Specifies the name of the System Center Configuration Manager site server to which you want to send status messages that are related to the remote control session.
 - **/?** - Displays the command-line options for the remote control viewer.

-**Example:CmRcViewer.exe** *<Address\>* *<\\\Site Server Name>*
+**Example: CmRcViewer.exe** *<Address\>* *<\\\Site Server Name>*

 > [!NOTE]
 > The remote control viewer is supported on all operating systems that are supported for the Configuration Manager console.
-For information, see [Supported configurations for System Center Configuration Manager consoles](/sccm/core/plan-design/configs/supported-operating-systems-consoles) and [Prerequisites for remote control in System Center Configuration Manager](/sccm/core/clients/manage/remote-control/prerequisites-for-remote-control).
+For more information, see [Supported configurations for System Center Configuration Manager consoles](/sccm/core/plan-design/configs/supported-operating-systems-consoles) and [Prerequisites for remote control in System Center Configuration Manager](/sccm/core/clients/manage/remote-control/prerequisites-for-remote-control).

 ## Next steps